SchmockLord/Gigabyte-Z590i-Vision-D-11900k/README.md

 # What is working:
 - SMBIOS MacPro7,1 with full h264/h265 hardware encoding
 - Audio: working out of the box as it is connected like a USB-Audio interface.
 But keep in mind it only shows up, when you plugin something (e.g. headphones).
-- Thunderbolt 4 (except Hotplug)
+- Thunderbolt 4 (incl.
+Hotplug, tested with Monterey 12.5 and Ventura Beta 5)
 - Replacing the internal m.2 Intel Wifi with a BCM94360NG to have macOS native Wifi/BT Support
 - USB-ports.
 Have created my custom USB port mapping with USBMap.command

 # What is not working:
-- Thunderbolt Hotplug
 - iGPU, the 11th Gen iGPU is not supported by macOS

 # USB Port Mapping